1. We have audited the attached Balance Sheet of Landmarc Leisure

 in relation to the size of the Company and nature of its business.
 The

-no material discrepancies have been noticed upon physical verification
+us no material discrepancies have been noticed upon physical

-firms or other parties covered in the register maintained under section
+corporate being a party covered in the register maintained under

-Section 301 of the Companies Act, 1956 during the year under review.
+register maintained under Section 301 of the Companies Act, 1956.
+The

 In our opinion, other terms and conditions in respect of the above